 Short letters use only one of these 16 shapes, while tall letters use two of them.
 In tall letters, the two shapes are connected by a stem.
 Here's what the shapes look like as both tops and bottoms :

-I'll summarize what each shape means on the Alphabet page, but you'll see the regularities yourself as you learn the letters.
+I'll summarize what each shape means on the Letter Names page, but you'll see the regularities yourself as you learn the letters.

 As you can see in the chart above, in most cases the stem is written to the right of the top and to the left of the bottom, following the natural left-to-right order of writing.
 But for six of the shapes, the stem is written on the left side for tops and the right side for bottoms.
 This helps to distinguish several shapes that might otherwise be mistaken for one another, especially when you're writing carelessly.
 These six shapes are called lefties: